VeraGD/Inception/README.md

 ## 4. Credentials Management

-usernames are not hardcoded in the scripts.
+Usernames are not hardcoded in the scripts.
 They are stored safely in a hidden file named `.env` inside the `srcs/` folder.

 To view or change credentials, edit the `.env` file: